goodeggs/bites/src/documents/posts/2014-08-13-service-design-panel-video.html.md

 ---
-title: Video: A Conversation on Service Design with Airbnb, Good Eggs and Lyft
+title: "Video: A Conversation on Service Design with Airbnb, Good Eggs and Lyft"
 author: Alon Salant
 layout: post
 disqus: